emmetio/emmet-docs/src/documents/filters/index.html.md

 Isn’t it nice?
 We've just expanded abbreviation as a HAML template!

 As you can see, filtering is a key concept of Emmet.
-To draw an analogy with the browser’s DOM model, every time you expand abbreviation it first gets transformed into a tree and then filter walk on each tree node and modifies its output.
-Filters can anything: from small tweaks as placing whitespace after CSS-rule to more complex tasks as outputting result in different syntax.
+To draw an analogy with the browser’s DOM model, every time you expand abbreviation it first gets transformed into a tree and then filter walks on each tree node and modifies its output.
+Filters can do anything: from small tweaks as placing whitespace after CSS-rule to more complex tasks as outputting result in different syntax.
 Even HTML output is defined as `html` filter.

 ## Implicit filter call